P79N6A/tool-config/README.md

 # Tool Settings

-This repository stores my settings of various tools and software.
+This repository stores my settings for various tools and software.

-List of included settings:
-- IntelliJ IDEA
-- Eclipse
-- Zsh
-- Vim
-- Wox